Abscam: Harrison A. Williams

-Senator Harrison "Pete" Williams (D-N.J.) was indicted on October 30, 1980, and convicted on May 1, 1981, on nine counts of bribery and conspiracy to use his office to aid in business ventures.
+Senator Harrison A. Williams (D-NJ) was indicted on October 30, 1980, and convicted on May 1, 1981, on nine counts of bribery and conspiracy to use his office to aid in business ventures.
 Williams repeatedly met with the FBI agents and had worked out a deal where he would become involved in a titanium mining operation by way of having 18% of the company's shares issued to his lawyer, Alexander Feinberg.
 Williams then promised to steer government contracts to the venture by using his position in the Senate.

-At his trial, lawyers for Williams argued that he had not actually been bribed because the stock in the titanium mining company was worthless.
+At his trial, lawyers for Williams argued that he had not been bribed because the stock in the titanium mining company was worthless.
 Other defenses attempting to have the charges dismissed included that he was a victim of selective prosecution by the Justice Department because he had supported the presidential bid of Ted Kennedy over Jimmy Carter in the Democratic primary.
 These premises were not accepted by the jury, who convicted Williams after 28 hours of deliberation on May 1, 1981.
 Later appeals made by Williams included arguments that a main prosecution witness had perjured himself and that Williams had been a victim of entrapment.
 The guilty verdict was upheld, and Williams was sentenced to three years in prison.

 Because of the convictions, the Senate Ethics Committee voted to censure Williams and put a motion to the floor to expel him for charges of bringing dishonor upon the Senate and his "ethically repugnant behavior".
-Supporters of Williams moved that the censure was enough, and that the expulsion was unnecessary.
+Supporters of Williams moved that the censure was enough and that the expulsion was unnecessary.
 The Senate voted to censure Williams, but before the vote on his expulsion could occur, Williams resigned his seat.
-In his resignation speech, Williams proclaimed his innocence and argued that the investigation into his activities was a grievous assault on the rights of the Senate, and that other senators should be wary of unchecked investigations into their activities by other branches of the government.
+In his resignation speech, Williams proclaimed his innocence.
+He argued that the investigation into his activities was a grievous assault on the rights of the Senate and that other senators should be wary of unchecked investigations into their activities by other branches of the government.

 Williams served two years of his three-year sentence at a federal penitentiary in Newark, New Jersey.
-He served the remainder of his term at the Integrity House halfway house, where he later became a member of the board of directors until his death by cancer on November 17, 2001.
-He also attempted to receive a presidential pardon from President Bill Clinton but his request was denied.
-Williams was the first Senator to be imprisoned in almost 80 years and, had the expulsion motion been approved, would have been the first Senator to be expelled from the Senate since the Civil War.
+He served the remainder of his term at the Integrity House halfway house, where he later became a board of directors member until his death by cancer on November 17, 2001.
+He also attempted to receive a presidential pardon from President Bill Clinton, but his request was denied.
+Williams was the first Senator to be imprisoned in almost 80 years, and, had the expulsion motion been approved, would have been the first Senator to be expelled from the Senate since the Civil War.